rmcanany/SolidEdgeHousekeeper/README.md

 ![UpdatePartCopies](My%20Project/media/task_update_part_copies.png)

 You can optionally update the parent files recursively by enabling `Update parent documents` on the Options panel.

+In many situations, only a few parts have part copies.
+Using this command with the Dependency Sort option can filter out those files, greatly speeding up processing.
+See details on the [<ins>**Configuration Tab -- Sorting Page**</ins>](#sorting).

 ### Update physical properties
 Updates mass, volume, etc.  Models with no assigned density are reported in the log file.